Carlosaj18/Fullstack-React-Legal-App/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Search for your document
-- [x] Add back to top links
+- [x] Add it to your templates
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Download the document
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Use the document based on your needs
-    - [ ] Spanish
+- [ ] All your documents will be save in your central repository

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Carlosaj18/Legal-App-/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>